Chymyst/chymyst-core/docs/chymyst04.md

 - what other molecules (i.e. what other chemical designations) are required to start a reaction with this molecule, and at which reaction site;
 - what computation will be performed when this molecule and all the other required input molecules are available.

-When a new reaction site is defined, new molecules bound to that site are defined as well.
+When a new reaction site is defined, certain molecules become bound to that site.
-(These molecules are inputs to reactions defined at the new site.)
+(These molecules are the inputs of reactions defined at the new site.)
-If a reaction site is defined within a local scope of a function, a new reaction site will be created every time the function is called.
+If a reaction site is defined within a local scope of a function, new molecule emitters and a new reaction site will be created _every time_ the function is called.
 Since molecules internally hold a reference to their reaction site, each function call will create _chemically unique_ new molecules, in the sense that these molecules will react only with other molecules defined in the same function call.